afeinberg/peanosynth/README.md

 In order of priority:

 1. UI for chaining and composing variable length signals
-2. Add ability to save and load projects
+2. Add ability to save projects
 3. Add ability to export to audio files
 4. Basic visualization